pablosmedina/ckite/README.md

 ## Status

 CKite covers all the major topics of Raft including leader election, log replication, log compaction and cluster membership changes.
 The first release is comming soon.
-Checkout the latest published snapshot (0.1.2-SNAPSHOT) from Sonatype following the instructions detailed below.
+Checkout the latest published snapshot (0.1.2-SNAPSHOT) from Sonatype following the instructions detailed below to start playing with it.
 For development & testing purposes it contains an embedded key-value store app demonstrating the algorithm functioning trough simple puts and gets.
 It will be extracted soon from the CKite library as an example of use.
 Performance tests will be included soon.